Stride-Apollo/stride-apollo.github.io/content/post/Alpha Version.md

 title = "Alpha Version"
 +++

-We are proud to tell you that our alpha version is ready to go.
+We are proud to tell you that our alpha version of the Apollo project is ready for takeoff.

 <!--more-->